metagenlab/zAMP/docs/pages/execution.rst

 ..
 Note:: The instructions hereunder assume that the pipeline setup was completed (see :ref:`setup`), including the preprocessing of the taxonomy reference database (see :ref:`DB_preprocessing`).

 .. _sample_selection:

 ************************************************************************
 1. Select a method to define sequencing read files as input
 ************************************************************************

 Before executing RSP4ABM, you need to define how you provide the sequencing read files (in *.fastq.gz* format) to the pipeline.
-The pipeline accepts four methods to define the input read files, with different requirements.
-Please read hereunder to define the methods best fitting your needs.
+The pipeline accepts 4 different methods to define the input read files, with different requirements.
+Please first read hereunder to define the method of input definition that bests fits to your needs.

 A. Sample column
 =======================================================================

     Rational:
     -----------------------------------------------------------------------
     The easy, but not completely foolproof, way to run the pipeline.
+The one to favor when you have *.fastq* reads all stored in a folder, with simples identifers matching your sample names.

     Working principle:
     -----------------------------------------------------------------------
-    A `regex <https://en.wikipedia.org/wiki/Regular_expression>`_-based script automatically matches the sample names with the sequencing read files format located in a directory.
+    A `regex <https://en.wikipedia.org/wiki/Regular_expression>`_-based script automatically matches the sample names with the names of te sequencing read files found in a directory.

     Requirements:
     -----------------------------------------------------------------------